 Connect the buffer into a 120-volt 3 grounded front’s power outlet.
 Spread polish or whatever type of cleaning floor polisher you want to use across the floor evenly, but sparingly.
 Too much fluid will not only create a mess but be counterproductive to the task.
 Switch on the buffer by pressing the start button (usually on the handlebar) with one hand at the same time a firm grip on the handlebar with the other.
 Plan crashing move in advance; then buffers spin clockwise, start on the left side of a room or hall and allow you plenty of room to swing the buffer in a gradual arc clockwise.
 Slow and still is the goal with regard to the machine’s motion.

-12 Photos Gallery of: How to Use Floor Polisher
+12 Photos Gallery of: How To Use Floor Polisher

 Continue floor polisher to use polishing and keep the buffer steady as you turn it in wide arc from left to right with the handlebar as a general guide.
 Always keep the buffer moving and do not allow it to stay in one place while the buffer loads pads rotate.
 If you have to stop, turn off the device by pressing the “off” switch.
 Check the buffer loads the plate periodically to ensure that it does not get too dirty or “caked” with excessive polish.
 Lump prevention occurs when so much polish (or other material used) forms a barrier between the pad and the surface is scratched.
-The result is streaking or firing of detergents because buffer loads do not contact the floor in the exact location.Incoming search terms: how to use a floor polisher, hand floor polisher
+The result is streaking or firing of detergents because buffer loads do not contact the floor in the exact location.Incoming search terms: use of floor polisher, how to use a floor polisher, hand floor polisher